 3. Repay Home Buyers Plan and Life Long Learning Plan

-Tip: If you expect to have a significant amount of income on your final Canadian tax return, then consider making a RRSP contribution in the year of departure.
+Tip: If you expect to have a significant amount of income on your final Canadian tax return, then consider making an RRSP contribution in the year of departure.
 The RRSP contribution will be tax deductible.

-7. Disclose all Canadian Assets – Becoming a non-resident of Canada
+7. Disclose All Canadian Assets

 8. Deemed Disposition of Property

-When you become a non-resident of Canada, you are deemed to dispose of all of your property at its fair market value and any unrealized gains will be subject to income tax even if you have, in fact, have not sold the property.
+When you become a non-resident, you are deemed to dispose of all of your property at its fair market value.
+Any unrealized gains will be subject to income tax, even if you have not sold the property.
 This is known as departure tax, and it can add up to a significant amount.

 Assets that are subject to departure tax include:

 - Stocks of all companies, private and public

 - Certain personal property, if it has appreciated in value

 Departure Tax is not applicable to the following: